epurpur/epurpur.github.io/mapsimise.md

 ![_config.yml]({{ site.baseurl }}/images/MapsimiseImages/billingpage.png)

 Filtering Data

 There are several ways of filtering data.

 Data Filters

 Data filters are placed on the data via the attribute table of the dataset.
 For example: View all records which have the property type of "Home".
+You can and probably should double up filters.
+For example, you can use a data filter and a geographical filter on the data.

 To select a data filter click on the three horizontal bars button next to the 'master list' layer in the bottom of the main map screen. ![_config.yml]({{ site.baseurl }}/images/MapsimiseImages/toolbar.png)